 This document is solely based around mosaic neurofibromatosis.
 The sheet explains what it is, what it means, why it occurs, how it is diagnosed and the significance behind it.

-This a brief document summarising Neurofibromatosis Type 2 for diagnosed patients.
-The leaflet talks about the causes, affects, treatments and hearing rehabilitation all solely surrounding NF2.
+This is a brief document summarising Neurofibromatosis Type 2 for diagnosed patients.
+The leaflet talks about the causes, affects, treatments and hearing rehabilitation surrounding NF2.

 This document is aimed more towards the employer than the employee and discusses what an employer should do to cater to the needs of any employee with NF2.